acreloaded/AC/README.md

 **WARNING**: Using this might get you banned. *AC*'s community is known to dislike gameplay mods.
-While this mod does not actually provide gameplay advantages, it is not as "quiet" as the original *AC* client.
+By default, this mod does not provide any gameplay advantages, but it is not as "quiet" as the original *AC* client.

 # *ACR* Promotion Client
 The `AssaultCube Reloaded (ACR) Promotion Client` (*ACP*) runs on `AssaultCube` (*AC*), but attempts to promote *ACR*!